 - Thursday, Feb.
 29, 2024 at 4 p.m. at Dearborn High, 19501 Outer Dr., Dearborn.

 - Wednesday, March 20, 2024 at 5 p.m. at River Oaks Elementary, 20755 Ann Arbor Trail, Dearborn Heights.

 - Monday, April 15, 2024 at 5 p.m. at Howard Elementary, 1611 N. York St., Dearborn.

 - Tuesday, May 7, 2024 at 8:30 a.m. at Lowrey School, 6601 Jonathon St., Dearborn.

 The meetings are open to all community members, district staff, students and parents.
 Parents are welcome to attend any of the Chatting events, even if their child attends a different school.

 By design, Chatting events are less formal than school board meetings, providing an opportunity for interactive conversations on a variety of school-related topics.

 “I appreciate the opportunity to talk with our community and provide individuals with the big picture story of our district, to listen to their thoughts and comments, and hopefully to answer any questions they may have for me or our administrative team,” Dr. Maleyko said.
-“Several years ago, we discovered this relaxed setting allows for good conversations, the sharing of ideas, and a platform that encourages open dialogue.
-I’m looking forward to bringing back those conversations.”
+“I have held Chatting events for most of my eight years as superintendent.
+We have discovered this relaxed setting encourages open dialog and leads to good conversations and the sharing of ideas.”

 Conversations will be driven by those in attendance and could focus on topics related to individual schools or to the district as a whole.
 Parents who want to discuss particular students or staff members should arrange to meet privately with the school principal or child’s teacher.